 “Use your core to rip.
 You shouldn’t be leading your turns with your arms; it looks ugly and has no substance behind it, meaning you’ll be surfing weak.
 Instead, focus on using your hips as a swivel point; the spray you’ll be chucking will speak volumes.”

-As a coach to the Hobgoods and now the up-and-coming Marshall brothers (Jake, Connor, and Nick), Chris Gallagher is a hot commodity in the surfing world.
+As a coach to the Hobgoods and the Marshall brothers (Jake, Connor and Nick), Chris Gallagher is a hot commodity in the surfing world.
 But he’s also looking to expand his coaching program to normal, everyday surfers like you and me who want to get better.
-Shoot him an email at firstname.lastname@example.org if you’d like to further inquire about his services.